 We argue that the scholarship of high volume agency adjudication has overlooked a critical function that judicial review plays.
 The large numbers of cases that disability benefits claimants, immigrants, and others file in Article III courts enable federal judges to engage in what we call “problem-oriented oversight.”
 These judges do not just correct errors made in individual cases or forge legally binding precedent.
 They also can and do identify entrenched problems of policy administration that afflict agency adjudication.
 By pressuring agencies to address these problems, Article III courts can help agencies make across-the-board improvements in how they handle their dockets.
 Problem-oriented oversight significantly strengthens the case for Article III review of high volume agency adjudication.

 This Article describes and defends problem-oriented oversight through judicial review.
 We also propose simple approaches to analyzing data from agency appeals that Article III courts can use to improve the oversight they offer.
 Our argument comes out of a several-year study of social security disability benefits adjudication that we conducted on behalf of the Administrative Conference of the United States.
 The research for this study gave us rare insight into the day-to-day operations of an agency struggling to adjudicate huge numbers of cases quickly, and a court system attempting to help this agency improve.

-Gelbach, Jonah B. and Marcus, David, "Rethinking Judicial Review of High Volume Agency Adjudication" (2017).
-Faculty Scholarship.
+Gelbach, Jonah B. and Marcus, David, "Rethinking Judicial Review of High Volume Agency Adjudication" (2018).
+Faculty Scholarship at Penn Carey Law.
 1951.